SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 ### Call slurm_apply() to run the parallel job

 Now we put it all together with a call to `slurm_apply()`.
 In addition to passing the function name, the parameter data frame, the objects, and the packages, we can also specify how many nodes to split the job across.
+Optionally, you could pass additional options to `slurm_apply()` to specify things like the maximum memory and time allocation for the job, but that isn't necessary for this relatively small job that we don't anticipate hogging a lot of resources.

 ```
 my_job <- slurm_apply()